Replay a script

 Before enhancing a TruClient script, replay the script to synchronize the steps and debug any problems found.

 Once the script has been recorded, you can replay it to see if there are any errors.
 During replay, you can see the recorded actions being replayed in the browser.

 You must replay your script at least once so TruClient can perform some background tasks.
 You will probably replay more than once, while you debug the script.

 The following table lists the different options you can use during replay to make improvements and resolve issues in your TruClient scripts.

 Replay the script to synchronize the steps.
-During the first script replay, TruClient will try to automatically identify the End Event for each step
+During the first script replay, TruClient tries to automatically identify the End Event for each step.

 For details, see Synchronize script steps.